Climate change in Finland: Nuclear energy

 In the Kyoto agreement Sweden was permitted lower emission decline targets based on nuclear power phase-out.
 Finnish emission cut obligations may be increased based on higher nuclear dependency.

 Fortum is a half state-owned energy company.
 Fortum's energy strategy is large investments in nuclear energy in Finland, Sweden, and Russia.
 Fortum aims to invest 15 percent in a controversial Finnish nuclear power plant to be built by Rosatom, the Russian state-owned energy company.
 Fortum has saved no funds to invest in the new renewable energy forms.
 Until the end of 2014 Finnish governments have given no obligations in the new renewables for companies, industries, or municipals.
 Russia had the interest to build and share own a nuclear plant in Finland in 2014 during the 2014 Russian military intervention in Ukraine and 2014 Crimean crisis.
 Unlike Finland, most other European countries demanded to decline energy dependency from Russia.

-The Finnish government supports nuclear energy by allocating the majority of the risks, accident costs, and nuclear waste costs to the taxpayers.
-Nuclear energy in Finland is alleged to be risk-free, which is the same assurance that was given in Japan before the Fukushima Daiichi nuclear disaster.

 Finland was among the top five greenhouse gas emitters in 2001: The consumption emissions per capita of greenhouse gases in 2001 of the top 5 countries were US 29 tonnes, Australia 21 tonnes, Canada 20 tonnes, Switzerland 18 tonnes and Finland 18 tonnes.